Avoiding the Simulation Vortex

 2. Training on Software Selection

-You need to be trained on how to select simulation software.
+Find the right information on what to look for in simulation software.
 This can be done by listening to someone with experience (a guide) who has used simulation software in a real situation.
 The old adage “you get what you pay for” does not hold with simulation software.
 Look closely at the features and the usability (not ease-of-use) of the software before you buy.
 Usability is defined as intuitive features or constructs that make the software understandable, powerful, and easy to master.
 A usable product shortens the learning curve of software mastery and adds productivity to the simulation process.
 Even if you have all the skills to perform simulation projects, you must have the right tools to get the job done.

 Get the proper training on simulation project management.
 Hire a guide to teach you the ropes.
 Learn to see your first project as one big training exercise.
-Your guide should work with you during this crucial time, providing training and experience in the establishment of goals and objectives, design of experiments, flow charting, data collection and statistical analysis, writing the assumptions document, phased model development, model validation, and simulation output analysis.
+Your guide should work with you during this crucial time, providing training and experience to meet goals.
+This can include design of experiments, flow charting, data collection and statistical analysis, writing the assumptions document, phased model development, model validation, and simulation output analysis.

 The Bottom Line